Hall County License Hearing Guide

 - Medical appointments

-- IID Requirement: Depending on the circumstances of your DUI and whether this is a repeat offense, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: In some cases, the court may require you to install an Ignition Interlock Device (IID) on your vehicle as a condition of obtaining an occupational license.

 Getting Your License Back